OpenFn/governance/README.md

 ### OFG's commitment to use and sustain the integration toolkit

+Our mission is to make health & humanitarian interventions more efficient & effective, and we see investment in the integration toolkit as strategic for three main reasons.

+1. Governments provide an important pathway to scale our work and many prefer open-source and locally deployed solutions.
+2. We don’t intend to grow OFG into a large consulting shop and we think that a stronger open-source offering will create more independent implementers of our tools and decouple success in achieving our mission from our growth as a single firm.
+3. As we’ve already started to see, other stakeholders may be able to build newer, better, more context-appropriate technologies with the applications, frameworks, and standards we’ve developed—a future where there are dozens of competing, interchangeable integration solutions connecting hundreds of now interoperable ICT4D technologies is one we want to be a part of.

 OFG strives to preserve the integration toolkit as a healthy and bona fide open source project and sustains its operations through business activities related to the toolkit and their other proprietary and/or service offerings.